nrneubert/Databases/Exercises/Exercises week 9.md

 3. $XYZ \rightarrow Z, \quad Z\rightarrow X$
 1NF is satisfied.
-2NF is satisfied because $Z$ is part of a candidate key.
+2NF is not satisfied because $Z$ is only part of a candidate key.
-3NF is satisfied because $X$ is a prime attribute
-BCNF is not satisfied because $Z$ is not a superkey.

 ---
 ##### Exercise 14.34